AzuraCast is currently in beta.

 - Redis for sessions, message queue storage, database and general caching

-AzuraCast is licensed under the Apache license, version 2.0.
+AzuraCast is licensed under the Affero GNU General Public License (GPL), version 3.0.
 This project is free and open-source software, and pull requests are always welcome

 We would like to thank the following organizations for their support of AzuraCast's ongoing development:

 - Vultr for providing the hosting infrastructure that we use to power our demo instance